apacheignite/documentation/marshalling/binary-marshaller.md

   ]
 }
 [/block]
-The identity resolver is set using `BinaryTypeConfiguration` object.
-The example below shows how to do that.
+An identity resolver is set using the `BinaryTypeConfiguration` object.
+The following example shows how this can be done.
 [block:code]
 {
   "codes": [